quantling/pyndl/doc/source/about.rst

 `Marc Weitz <https://github.com/trybnetic>`_,
 `David-Elias Künstle <https://github.com/dekuenstle/>`_
 and `Lennart Schneider <https://github.com/sumny>`_.
-For the full list of contributers have a look at `Github's Contributor summary
+For the full list of contributors have a look at `Github's Contributor summary
 <https://github.com/quantling/pyndl/contributors>`_.

 Currently, it is maintained by `Konstantin Sering <https://github.com/derNarr>`_